What is a Call-to-Action Button?

 After these rather convincing CTA examples, you should keep something in mind: there’s no magic formula that works for everyone.

 It’s true, these companies found good ways of highlighting their value propositions.
 But they’ve also built coherent purchase funnels and communities they can call on.

 Actually, just kidding.
-There is indeed a magic formula for creatings CTAs that convert.
+There is indeed a magic formula for creating CTAs that convert.

-In the real world, behind every successful campaign, every effective call-to-action, are dozens or even hundreds of test runs.
-This is what we call A/B testing.
+In the real world, behind every successful campaign, every effective call-to-action, are dozens or even hundreds of A/B test runs.

 You can read up on the subject here: Download our ebook on A/B testing!